mikey4code/ThingsToDo/README.md

 # YelpCamp

-ThingsToDo is a website where users can create and review campgrounds location.
+YelpCamp is a website where users can create and review campgrounds location.
 In order to review or create a campground, you must have an account.
 This project was part of Colt Steele's web dev course on Udemy.

 ## Motivation
 The motivate for building this project was to get me familiarize with the in's and out's for a full-stack application and the different tools that are use around it such as Asynchronous JavaScript - Promises, async/await, etc.